R4lfXD/Fifa-19-career-mode-history-spreadsheet-for-english-football/README.md

 Plus color palette of your choosing.
 You can see all the things that can be colored by comparing the "CHECK ME!" file with League 1 file.

+And thats it!

+If you wish to support me, you can go over on my twitch: www.twitch.tv/r4lfxd and check out the donation links bellow, or follow me for very unscheduled Fifa 19 CM streams!

 <a href="https://i.imgur.com/o1qmqrn.png" target="_blank">
 <img src="https://i.imgur.com/o1qmqrn.png" alt="Story">
 </a>